Chess 2: The Sequel: Release

 A video game version of Chess 2 was released on Ouya in December 2013.
 The game debuted on Valve's digital distribution platform Steam in 2014.
 In June 2014 the game's servers were temporarily shut down after an ex parte court order issued to Microsoft to seize the domains of DNS service No-IP in order to control botnets that had abused its services.
+The game received "mixed or average" reviews according to Metacritic.